aplteam/Tatin/docs/SyntaxReference.md

 Loads all dependencies, if any, as well into `(#|⎕SE)._tatin` but does _not_ create references for them in `targetSpace`.

-By default beta versions are considered in case the package ID is incomplete, but you can suppress them by passing 1 as `⍺`.
+By default beta versions are considered in case the package ID is incomplete, but you can suppress them by passing `1` as `⍺`.

-Returns the number of principal packages installed.
+Returns the number of principal packages loaded.

 Note that the package ID(s) might use any case, meaning that if the package's name is `foo-Goo-1.2.3` then you might as well spell it `foo-GOO-1.2.3` or `FOO-goo-1.2.3`: it would not make a difference